Large Thick, Chewy Bakery Size Carrot Cake Cookies

 How to Make a Thick Soft Carrot Cake Cookie: Tips and Tricks

-- SHORTENING: Shortening traps more air bubbles and has a higher melting point than butter, so recipes that use shortening tend to produce an end product that will rise a little higher, hold its shape during baking, and have a softer or lighter interior texture.
+- SHORTENING: Shortening traps more air bubbles and has a higher melting point than butter.
+As a result, recipes that use shortening tend to produce an end product that rises slightly higher, retains its shape during baking, and has a softer or lighter interior texture.

 - UNSALTED BUTTER: For flavor, a little fat and a tiny bit of liquid.